Is Plastic Really Evil?

-For example, all of our products at Thredgards are reusable and recyclable, meaning that the products can be used as many times as possible before being sent for recycling.
+For example, Thredgards produce products that are reusable and recyclable, meaning that the products can be used as many times as possible before being sent for recycling.
 We also use recycled plastic in our manufacturing process.

 We need to change our culture so our recyclable plastics are actually recycled.
 Commercial arguments always get in the way, but what’s more important?
 Money, or our environment.

 Depends who you are and what principles you hold fast to.

 In reality, things are improving on the plastic front.
 The main problem lies with 5 nations that are dumping more plastic waste into the oceans than the rest of the world put together: Thailand, Indonesia, China, Vietnam and the Philippines.